top of page

 🐾 Dog Safety Tips for the Heat: Keep Your Pup Cool and Protected This Summer

-By Miley’s Mom Dog Training – Dog Trainer in Cranbrook, BC
+By Miley’s Mom Dog Training – Cranbrook Dog Trainer

 Summer is a time for adventure — but when the temperature rises, our dogs are at serious risk of overheating.
 Dogs don’t sweat like humans do, and even a short walk on a hot day can lead to heat exhaustion or heatstroke.
 As a dog trainer in Cranbrook, BC, I’ve seen firsthand how quickly heat can affect our canine companions.

-Here are essential dog safety tips for the heatĀ so your pup stays happy, healthy, and cool all summer long in the East Kootenays.
+Here are essential dog safety tips for the heat so your pup stays happy, healthy, and cool all summer long in the East Kootenays.

 Whether you're heading to the Cranbrook Community Forest or just walking around town, always bring water.
 Add ice cubes to their bowl or bring a collapsible bottle on hikes.
 (NOTE: only use a few ice cubes at a time as using too many can quickly lead to hypothermia by decreasing core temperature too fast).
 Dog dehydration is a common risk in Cranbrook’s dry summer heat.